-While only four RCPs existed in the 1990s, today 44 work across 55 percent of the region’s natural landscape.
-Until recently, many RCPs did not know that other collaboratives were doing similar work, exploring ways to move forward through a number of key steps toward achieving meaningful conservation.
+While only four RCPs existed in the 1990s, today 43 work across 60 percent of the region’s natural landscape.
+Until 2010, many RCPs did not know that other collaboratives were doing similar work, exploring ways to move forward through a number of key steps toward achieving meaningful conservation.

 Today the RCP Network and its suite of associated services help RCPs connect to one another and to the expertise they need to move forward.